Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-As you can see, the code has given as areas outside of Addis Ababa as well.
+As you can see, the code has given areas outside of Addis Ababa as well.
 Next, I filtered out polygons that are in Addis Ababa only.

 ``` python
 #filtering only sub cities of Addis Ababa (no Lemi Kura in openstreetmap's data)